imarilele/mtn/README.md

 > This is a Drupal 9 project with Lando.
 The project gives you JSON API that list all devices on a specific content type.
+Postman Demonstration are on the postman folder.

 ### HOW TO GET STARTED